disorderedmaterials/dissolve/web/docs/userguide/modules/analysis/siterdf/_index.md

 ---
-title: CalculateRDF (Module)
+title: SiteRDF (Module)
-linkTitle: CalculateRDF
+linkTitle: SiteRDF
 description: Calculate a site-site radial distribution function and associated coordination numbers
 ---

 ## Overview

-The `CalculateRDF` module calculates a radial distribution function between two sites A and B over a defined distance range.
+The `SiteRDF` module calculates a radial distribution function between two sites A and B over a defined distance range.
 Optionally up to three coordination numbers can be calculated over defined ranges of the resulting RDF.

 ## Options